 I’ll be honest, my quiet time has varied greatly during the changing seasons of my life.
 As people do, I press in harder in the challenging times and wane in the care-free times.

 Not as a deliberate choice, just something that happens.
 I’ve also had shorter and sometimes non-existent quiet times when I was in the thick of having a new baby and little toddlers running around.
+Growing in faith and maintaining a strong prayer life can be a real challenge for new moms.

 But I firmly believe God loves us through it all and He knows our seasons.
 And is always waiting for us to pull in close or turn back to Him when we’re ready.